Differential Graded Categories are k-linear Stable Infinity Categories: Introduction

 Following \cite{Tab1}, we use a Quillen equivalence between dg categories over $k$ (with the Morita model structure) and categories enriched in $Hk$-module symmetric spectra (also with the Morita model structure) to reformulate our questions in the language of spectral categories.
 Here, an $Hk$-module spectrum is a spectrum $A$, with an action map $Hk \wedge A \to A$ that satisfies the usual associativity and identity axioms.
 This Quillen equivalence may be interpreted as an enriched Dold-Kan correspondence because the mapping complexes in dg categories are chain complexes while the mapping complexes in spectral categories may be modeled using simplicial sets.

-Given an $E_{\oo}$-ring $R$ (e.g. $Hk$), $R$ may be considered as a (coherent homotopy) commutative algebra object in the $\oo$-category of spectra, $Sp$, and also as a commutative algebra object in the category of symmetric spectra $\cS$.
-As an object in $\cS$, we may form its category of modules $R \dash Mod$, and restrict to the subcategory of cell R-modules, $R \dash Mod^{cell}$.
-An $R$-module is cell if it can be iteratively obtained from homotopy cofibers of maps whose sources are wedges of shifts of $R$.
+Given an $E_{\oo}$-ring $R$ (e.g. $Hk$), $R$ may be considered as a homotopy coherent commutative algebra object in the $\oo$-category of spectra, $Sp$, and also as a homotopy coherent commutative algebra object in the model category of symmetric spectra $\cS$.
+As an object in $\cS$, we may form its category of perfect modules $\Perf(R)$, and restrict to the subcategory of perfect cell R-modules, $\Perf(R)^{\cell}$.
+A perfect $R$-module is cell if it can be iteratively obtained from homotopy cofibers of maps whose sources are wedges of shifts of $R$.
 Let $Cat_{\cS}$ denote the category of spectral categories.
-Then a module over $R \dash Mod^{cell}$ is a category $\cC$ and an action map $R \dash Mod^{cell} \wedge \cC \to \cC$ that preserves colimits in each variable and is equipped with the usual associativity maps.
-We let $Mod_{R \dash Mod^{cell}}(Cat_{\cS})$ denote the spectral category of modules over $R \dash Mod^{cell}$.
+Then a module over $\Perf(R)^{\cell}$ is a spectral category $\cC$ with an action map $\Perf(R)^{\cell} \wedge \cC \to \cC$ that preserves finite colimits and tensors with finite spectra in each variable and is equipped with the usual associativity maps.
+We let $\Mod_{\Perf(R)^{\cell}}(Cat_{\cS})$ denote the spectral category of modules over $\Perf(R)^{\cell}$.